Bibue35/bibue-1/README.md

-# Welcome to your Lovable project
+# Welcome to your Lovable project---NO LONGER USING LOVABLE----

 ## Project info